Sometimes overlooked by tourists on their way to more famous destinations, Guiyang has a lot to offer the discerning traveler.

 Whilst there, check out the Miao Nationality Museum to learn about the history and culture of the Miao people, and climb up to the viewing platform to enjoy a unique panorama of a village that is unlike anything you’ll find elsewhere in the world.

 Spend the cool afternoon hiking through the Damochong Valley.
 Forget the energy of the city and relax in nature, listening to the flowing streams and wandering through a dense bamboo forest.
 Instead of cars and shopping malls, the valley is inhabited by quaint local villages, where traditional ways of life still thrive.
 You’ll get the chance to learn the traditional methods of papermaking from the locals who call this valley their home.

 A short trip out of town is the justifiably famous Huangguoshu Waterfall.
-Almost 80 metres high and 100 metres wide, it is the biggest waterfall in China.
+Almost 80 meters high and 100 meters wide, it is the biggest waterfall in China.
 Replace the hum of the city with the roar of the water, and discover the surrounding limestone caves and ancient forests.

 With history and nature to rival almost anywhere else in China, you’ll find Guiyang well worth the trip, and a marked contrast from your experience in first-tier cities like Shanghai and Beijing.
 Twenty-four hours is enough for a meaningful experience.
 Of course, if you can stay longer, you’ll have access to even more of the wonder this city has to offer.